Understanding Goldendoodle Coat Types: A Complete Guide

 When they are puppies, Goldendoodles with this coat type will have a wavy coat; but, as they become older, their coat will become thicker and curlier.
 The Goldendoodles with curly coats are hypoallergenic and shed very little to nothing at all.

-dog curly coat
+curly coat

 How does the Goldendoodle Coat Matured?